Handheld game console: Bitcorp Gamate

-The Bitcorp Gamate is the one of the first handheld game systems created in response to the Nintendo Game Boy.
+The Bitcorp Gamate was one of the first handheld game systems created in response to the Nintendo Game Boy.
 It was released in Asia in 1990 and distributed worldwide by 1991.

 Like the Sega Game Gear, it was horizontal in orientation and like the Game Boy, required 4 AA batteries.
 Unlike many later Game Boy clones, its internal components were professionally assembled (no "glop-top" chips).
-Unfortunately the system's fatal flaw is its screen.
-Even by the standards of the day, its screen is rather difficult to use, suffering from similar ghosting problems that were common complaints with the first generation Game Boys.
-Likely because of this fact sales were quite poor, and Bitcorp closed by 1992.
+Unfortunately the system's fatal flaw was its screen.
+Even by the standards of the day, its screen was rather difficult to use, suffering from similar ghosting problems that were common complaints with the first generation Game Boys.
+Likely because of this fact, sales were quite poor, and Bitcorp closed by 1992.
 However, new games continued to be published for the Asian market, possibly as late as 1994.
 The total number of games released for the system remains unknown.

-Gamate games were designed for stereo sound, but the console is only equipped with a mono speaker.
+Gamate games were designed for stereo sound, but the console was only equipped with a mono speaker.

-Sega Game Gear
+Game Gear

-The Game Gear is the third color handheld console, after the Lynx and the TurboExpress; produced by Sega.
-Released in Japan in 1990 and in North America and Europe in 1991, it is based on the Master System, which gave Sega the ability to quickly create Game Gear games from its large library of games for the Master System.
+The Game Gear was the first color handheld console produced by Sega.
+Released in Japan in 1990 and in North America and Europe in 1991, it was based on the Master System, which gave Sega the ability to quickly create Game Gear games from its large library of games for the Master System.
 While never reaching the level of success enjoyed by Nintendo, the Game Gear proved to be a fairly durable competitor, lasting longer than any other Game Boy rivals.

-While the Game Gear is most frequently seen in black or navy blue, it was also released in a variety of additional colors: red, light blue, yellow, clear, and violet.
+While the Game Gear was most frequently seen in black or navy blue, it was also released in a variety of additional colors: red, light blue, yellow, violet, and transparent.
 All of these variations were released in small quantities and frequently only in the Asian market.

-Following Sega's success with the Game Gear, they began development on a successor during the early 1990s, which was intended to feature a touchscreen interface, many years before the Nintendo DS.
+Following Sega's success with the Game Gear they began development on a successor during the early 1990s which was intended to feature a touchscreen interface, many years before the Nintendo DS.
 However, such a technology was very expensive at the time, and the handheld itself was estimated to have cost around $289 were it to be released.
 Sega eventually chose to shelve the idea and instead release the Genesis Nomad, a handheld version of the Genesis, as the successor.